 The majority of B2B buyers are used to having all the information quite literally in the palm of their hand as the Internet has become their go-to source.
 This has an implication for how B2B businesses manage their orders.
-If you want to meet the requirements of today’s buyers, it is key that your business streamlines this process.
-It is expected that in the coming years, efficient fulfillment will become even more important as the new group of B2B buyers has an expectation that a B2B company should be able to deliver the same fast shipping that a B2C company can.
+If you want to meet the requirements of today’s buyers, it's key that your business streamlines this process.
+It's expected that in the coming years, efficient fulfillment will become even more important as the new group of B2B buyers has an expectation that a B2B company should be able to deliver the same fast shipping that a B2C company can.

 Why Improving Your B2B eCommerce Order Management Matters to Your Buyers:

 What Is B2B eCommerce Order Management?

 B2B eCommerce is short for business-to-business electronic commerce.
 It refers to when a business sells services or products to other businesses by means of the Internet.
 The businesses that bought their products will then resell it to consumers.
 As these types of businesses do not sell directly to the consumer, they typically sell their products in bulk and in large quantities.
 Needless to say, this can be challenging when it comes to managing orders.

 In short, B2B order management refers to the process of keeping track of orders that were placed by customers and taking care of the fulfillment processes.
 The following are usually the steps in the B2B order management process: